petitnau/algoml/contracts/amm/README.md

 }
 ```

-This function gives any user the possibility of opting in.
-When called, it initializes all the local variables of the caller to zero.
+When called, this function initializes all the local variables of the caller to zero.

-## Depositing assets
+## Deposit

 Users can deposit tokens into the AMM as long as doing so preserves the ratio of the token holdings in the AMM.
 In return, they will receive a certain amount of minted tokens, equal to the ratio between the deposited amount and the *redeem rate* (the ratio between `r0` and the `minted_supply`)

-Users must also be able to set a lower bound on how many minted tokens they can receive, so as to mitigate problems in case that the amount of minted tokens they would receive varies widely from round to round.
+Users must set a lower bound on the amount of minted tokens they will receive upon a deposit.
+This is to mitigate problems related to transactions reordering.

 This function can be written as:
 ```java